Skip to content

 Program

-' Read data until it is recognized as a number
+' read data until it is recognized as a number

 Option Explicit

-' loop until the entered data is correct
+' loop until the data entered is correct

-Do While Not finished
+Do While Not fini

-' read the number
+' we read it

 On Error Resume Next

-If err.number = 0 Then
+If err.number=0 Then

-' no error, it's a number
+' no error it's a number

-' return to normal error handling mode
+' returns to normal error handling mode

 On Error GoTo 0

-' Is it an integer greater than 0?
+' is it an integer >0

 End If